Hat Knitting Tips And Hat Size Chart

 Absolutely yes!
 You can knit hats flat.
 In fact it's still my favorite way to knit them.

-I can knit hats either way but my first choice will always be to knit them flat just because I enjoy knitting them that way. :)
+I knit hats both ways but my first choice is knitting flat just because I enjoy knitting them that way.

 How To Measure Your Head Circumference

-To measure your head for hat knitting you'll need to measure around your forehead and just above the ears.
+To measure your head circumference you measure around your forehead and just above the ears.

 Go around the widest part of your head and keep the tape comfortably snug.